MarcDiethelm/xtc/README.md

 <small>
 I highly recommend you use [Git Bash](https://openhatch.org/missions/windows-setup/install-git-bash) as your command line.
 The Windows cmd.exe is just too limited to be useful.
-Among other things you'll experience problems installing git dependncies with npm and Nave does not work in the cmd.
+Among other things you'll experience problems installing git dependencies with npm and Nave does not work in the cmd.
 </small>